tradle/why-hypercore/README.md

 # Why Hypercore? <!-- omit in toc -->

 As we are exploring the design for running Tradle on Hypercore, this summarizes our findings.
+More in this [rapidly growing FAQ](FAQ.md) for more.

+Take a look at Issues on this repository for the themes we are actively experimenting with.

 - [What is Hypercore?](#what-is-hypercore)
   - [Monopolies are not good](#monopolies-are-not-good)